 Emotional support is an integral component of pulmonary rehabilitation.
 Your self-confidence will improve as you are able to perform your daily activities with greater ease.
 You may also wish to attend our monthly cardiopulmonary support group meetings.
 Your spouse, family members, and friends also are welcome.
 Meetings include guest speakers on a wide variety of topics.

-You physician must refer you for pulmonary services.
+Your physician must refer you for pulmonary services.
 You will receive an individualized program developed just for you and attend a one-hour session, two or three days a week.
 Typically, patients attend 24 to 36 sessions for 12 weeks.
 Because regular exercise is so important, a regular exercise routine will be developed for you once you have completed pulmonary rehabilitation.
-Using what you learned through pulmonary rehabilitation can help you to remain active and maintain control over your breathing.
+Using what you learn through pulmonary rehabilitation can help you to remain active and maintain control over your breathing.

 Most visits are covered by Medicare and many private insurance companies.
 The pulmonary rehabilitation staff will assist you in making financial arrangements.